MetaBorgCube/brp-agda-refactoring-khstruik/README.md

 course at Delft University of Technology.

-This repository contains the source code for my bachelor thesis on correct-by-construction of function code.
+This repository contains the source code for my bachelor thesis on correct-by-construction of functional code.
 Specifically, my focus was on creating, and proving the correctness of, a refactoring to add a new argument to a function definition and updating its call sites to include the default value for this argument.
 An example of the desired effects of this refactoring can be seen